Project-Books/book-project/STYLEGUIDE.md

 ## Javadoc

+**Class comments**

+Every class should have a one sentence Javadoc summary explaining what the class is for.

 **No @author tag**

 Author tags can quickly become outdated as methods are updated or completely written by new authors.
 Git is far better